psidnell/ofplugins/README.md

 # ofplugins

-A work in progress...
+Omnifocus plugins I use on a regular basis.
+Always a work in progress...

 For details of the API see the [reference documentation](https://omni-automation.com/omnifocus/index.html).

 ## [Template Plugin](template.omnifocusjs)

-Select a project and the plugin will duplicate it and replace any variables (e.g. ${Name}, ${PhoneNumber}) with values the user enters in a form.
+Select a project and the plugin will duplicate it and replace variables of your choice like:

+- ${Name}
+- ${PhoneNumber}
+- ${Priority}

+A form will be shown that requests values for these variables.

+There are also some special variables where the value will be provided automatically such as:

+- ${Date}
+- ${Time}

+Variable replacement occurs both in the name and note of a project and it's tasks.

 ## [Toggle Plugin](toggle.omnifocusjs)